 Diagnostics plots of the model fits to the different observation datasets are provided in Appendix 2.
-The model fit to the standardized CPUE data for the umbrella-system longline was moderately good, with 95% CI of the observations and estimates overlapping in all analysed years.
-However, fit to the Spanish-system data was rather poor; although the model approximately followed the overall trend, it underestimated CPUE in the earlier years, and overestimated it in the later years of the fishery (Figure A.3).
+The model fit to the standardized CPUE data for the umbrella-system longline was good, with 95% CI of the observations and estimates overlapping in all analysed years.
+The fit to the Spanish-system data was slightly worse, underestimating observed CPUE in the earlier years and overestimating it in the later years of the fishery; however, the model adequately captured the declining overall trend (Figure A.3).
 Corresponding trends in normalised residuals for both longline fisheries are shown in Figure A.4.